If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Recovery time also varies depending on the procedure performed and can range from a few weeks to several months.

-Before considering surgery, it's important to explore non-surgical alternatives such as diet modifications, increased fluid intake, fiber supplementation, and physical activity.
+Before considering surgery, it's important to explore non-surgical alternatives such as diet modifications, increased fluid intake (fluid restriction diet), fiber supplementation, and physical activity.

 Surgery should only be considered if these alternatives have been exhausted or if there are underlying medical conditions that require surgical intervention.